Least-Squares Linear Dilation-Erosion Regressor Trained using a Convex-Concave Procedure: Linear Dilation-Erosion Regressor

 \section{Linear Dilation-Erosion Regressor}

-Predictive classification models are used to categorize information based on a set of historical data.
-Predictive regression models are used to solve curve-fitting problems whose goal is to find a function that best fits a specific curve for a given set of data.
-This adjustment can be helpful in forecasts or estimates outside the data set.
+Predictive classification models categorize information based on a set of historical data.
+Predictive regression models are used to solve curve-fitting problems whose goal is to find a function that best fits a given data set.
+The adjusted mapping can be used for forecasting or predictions outside the data set.

 Recently, \cite{oliveira_linear_2021} introduced the linear dilation-erosion perceptron ($\ell$-DEP) for classification tasks.
-A linear dilation-erosion perceptron is given by a convex combination of the composition of linear transformations and two elementary operators from mathematical morphology \cite{ritter96c,de_a_araujo_class_2011}.
+A linear dilation-erosion perceptron is given by a convex combination of the composition of linear transformations and two elementary operators from mathematical morphology \cite{ritter96c,araujo_class_2011}.
 Let us review the main concepts from mathematical morphology and the $\ell$-DEP model.
-We will subsequently present the linear dilation-erosion regressor, the predictive model of the regression type corresponding to the $\ell$-DEP classifier.
+We will subsequently present the linear dilation-erosion regressor, the predictive model of the regression type corresponding to the $\ell$-DEP regressor.